-Joško BELAMARIĆ is the head of the Institute of Art History in Split and is Professor at the Department of Art History, University of Split.
-Between 1991 and 2009 he served as Director of the Regional Office for Monument Protection.
-He has published a number of books, studies and articles on the urban history of art, architecture and urbanism of early modern Dalmatia.
-He has directed conservation works in Dalmatia and edited number of exhibitions.
-He has directed conservation works in Dalmatia, helding the offices of the president of the Croatian Association of Conservators and the secretary of the National ICOMOS Committee.
+Joško BELAMARIĆ heads the Institute of Art History in Split and is a professor at the Department of Art History at the University of Split.
+Between 1991 and 2009 he was the Director of the Regional Office for the Protection of Monuments.
+He has published books, studies and articles on the urban history of art, architecture and urban planning in early modern Dalmatia. helding the offices of the president of the Croatian Association of Conservators and the secretary of the National ICOMOS Committee.
 As editor of the exhibition Tesori della Croazia put on in Venice in 2001, with a team of associates, he won the most prestigious national award, the Vicko Andrić prize for the conservation undertaking of the year.
 He was the head of the team that carried out the restoration of the Renaissance Chapel of the Blessed John in Trogir Cathedral, winning the Europa Nostra Prize in 2003.

 Among his works